Landscape with Flowers: Analysis

-Thanks to his stays in Budapest, Krakow, Munich and Paris, he became acquainted with modern art.
+Thanks to his stays in Budapest, Kraków, Munich and Paris, he became acquainted with modern art.
 Zoltan Palugyay was influenced by Edvard Munch and Paul Gauguin and introduced symbolism to his landscapes.
 Landscape with flowers became the emblematic archetype for a series of paintings in the 1930s, his most productive period.
 The shapes and colors are combined in a way that underlines the symbolic message of the picture.